 What's Rehab Treatment Like, Day To Day?

 What Is Day To Day Life Like, In Treatment?

 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

 Clinic operators must keep an entire group of clients on track every day.
 This can only be achieved when everyone works from the same daily schedule.
 The agenda lets you know what's happening when, and what activities you should participate in.

-The normal first stage of treatment is detox.
+Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
 The pace of your treatment can vary.
 For example, for those with lighter intake levels, progression beyond the detox phase of clinic work can happen in just a few days.
-Others may take much longer than this to progress.
-There is no fixed timescale for each individual.
+Sometimes it will take longer than this to get a clear head again.
+Clinic staff understand this.